 - And determining if employees can purchase from the entire menu at a discounted rate or if premium items aren’t included.

-- Use manager and employee meal discounts only for their intended purpose: to provide meals for on-duty employees.
+8. Use manager and employee meal discounts only for on-duty employees.

-- Use a web-based solution – like Delaget Guard – to monitor employee results, behaviors, and trends, and to keep discounting in check.
+10. Use a web-based solution to keep discounting in check.

 There you have it!
-10 things to consider as you review your QSR’s employee meal policy and procedures.
-For more on how you can review discounting trends – and other theft indicators – in just minutes a day, go to delaget.com/guard.
+10 things to consider as you review your restaurant’s employee meal policy and procedures.
+For more on how you can review discounting trends – and other theft indicators – in just minutes a day, go to delaget.com/restaurant-loss-prevention.